 Give regular training to employees on drug abuse hazards and your company’s rules and policies regarding drug abuse.
 You should also train supervisors and line managers to help them recognize the signs and symptoms of drug abuse.

 In this way, they will be able to isolate any employees under the influence of drugs.
 Consequently, any workplace accident and injuries will be prevented.

 5. Maintain Confidentiality

 As an employer, it’s your responsibility that the confidentiality of employees compromised in any way.
 Drug test results should be treated as private and confidential information, and those who “need to know” should have to access the final results.
 The results should be secured and locked when not in use by the appropriate officials.

 6. There Should be Fairness across the Board

-All policies and procedures that you develop to maintain a drug-free workplace should be applied equally and fairly across the board.
+All policies and procedures you develop to maintain a drug-free workplace should be applied equally and fairly across the board.
 From the newest hire to the most senior member – no exceptions should be made.

 Random Drug Testing of Employees

 Random drug testing makes for an integral part of the employee drug-testing program.
 It’s one of the most effective methods of detecting drug users in your organization.
 Ongoing periodic drug testing helps to deter workers from getting involved in drug or alcohol abuse.

 You should be randomly testing about 50% of your workforce every year to comply with drug-free workplace requirements.